-- The TPTP tags problems that are designed specifically to be suited or ill-suited to some ATP system, calculus, or control strategy as biased They are excluded from the competition. - The problems must be syntactically non-propositional. - The TPTP uses system performance data in the Thousands of Solutions from Theorem Provers (TSTP) solution library to compute problem difficulty ratings in the range 0.00 (easy) to 1.00 (unsolved) [125].
-Problems with ratings in the range 0.21 to 0.99 are eligible.
-Problems of lesser and greater ratings are made eligible if there are not enough problems with ratings in that range.
+- The TPTP tags problems that are designed specifically to be suited or ill-suited to some ATP system, calculus, or control strategy as biased They are excluded from the competition. - The problems must be syntactically non-propositional. - The TPTP uses system performance data in the Thousands of Solutions from Theorem Provers (TSTP) solution library to compute problem difficulty ratings in the range 0.00 (easy) to 1.00 (unsolved) [132] Problems with ratings in the range 0.21 to 0.99 are eligible the upper bound of 0.99 excludes problems that cannot be solved by any system and thus don't differentiate between systems; the lower bound of 0.21 was chosen (many years ago) to exclude almost-easy problems that would be solved by most of the systems and thus don't differentiate between systems (the choice of 0.21 has been fortuitously successfully).